6 Skills to List on LinkedIn Right Now

 One of the main parts of every LinkedIn profile is the “Featured Skills & Endorsements” section.
 You can create a LinkedIn skills list that can be endorsed by other users.

-Why is LinkedIn skill list so important for your profile?
+Why is the LinkedIn skill list so important for your profile?
 Firstly, it demonstrates your qualifications to recruiters and employers.
 Secondly, the more skills your list contains, the higher your chances of being contacted by HR managers.

 Keep in mind that a professional LinkedIn writing service suggests that if there are five or more skills on the profile, it will be viewed a lot more.

 However, quantity does not mean quality.
 The listed skills should be relevant and professional.
 The information below will tell what skills a LinkedIn member should include.